neurosnap/react-cofx/README.md

 There are also cases where the component will not unmount when you expect it to and the async function will not be activated.

-This simple library attempts to create a simple API for calling an async function and returning some data to the component.
-This separates data fetching from the actual component and uses roughly the same API that `react-redux` uses to keep things easy to test and migrate to a redux container component.
+This library attempts to create a simple API for calling an async function and returning some data to the component.
+This separates data fetching from the actual component and uses roughly the same API that `react-redux` and `redux-saga` uses to keep things easy to test and migrate to a redux container component.

 ## Features